 Athenian Love Stories – a tour from Big Olive Walks that will take you through a journey of ancient homoerotic love in Athens.
 On your walk, you’ll discover world-famous landmarks as well as relatively unknown sites.
 From gods and heroes to writers and philosophers all with stories of famous love affairs.

-Meet the Locals Gay Tour – another Dopios tour from a local.
+Meet the Locals Gay Tour – another tour from a local we met named Stavros.
 This one is a rather interesting tour that we’ve actually taken ourselves.
 Let’s just call it what it is…a gay cruising and nightlife tour.
 But don’t judge too quickly.
 Your guide will take you around the city to show you some of the real cruising spots, both past, and present and also describe the local gay culture in the city pointing out local gay hotspots and meeting points.
 If you hang out til the end, the tour ends up at the famous Alexander Sauna though entrance isn’t required.